 Major and Minor Programs

 The FWCB major provides students with a broad science background emphasizing the biological and environmental sciences and other coursework needed for careers in fisheries, wildlife, conservation biology, and other natural resource and environmental careers.
 All students complete the core curriculum (.pdf) and an approved professional experience, which can consist of an approved study abroad capstone course, an internship, or an independent research project.
 Students must also complete one of the following specializations: Fisheries, Wildlife, or Conservation Biology.
 See below for details.
-A pre-veterinary medicine program (.pdf) is also available as part of the FWCB major
+A pre-veterinary medicine program (.pdf) is also available as part of the FWCB major.

-The Fisheries specialization (.pdf) prepares students who wish to pursue careers in fisheries and aquatic resource science, management, and administration; fish hatchery management; aquaculture, aquatic education, and aquatic environmental assessment.
+The Fisheries and Aquatic Sciences specialization (.pdf) prepares students who wish to pursue careers in fisheries and aquatic resource science, management, and administration; fish hatchery management; aquaculture, aquatic education, and aquatic environmental assessment.
 The curriculum meets the education criteria for the Certified Fisheries Professional designation established by the American Fisheries Society, the major professional organization for fisheries scientists and managers in North America.

 The Wildlife specialization (.pdf) prepares students for careers in wildlife science, management, and administration; zoo biology; terrestrial ecology; environmental assessment; and education.
 With proper selection of electives, students can meet the education criteria for the Certified Wildlife Biologist designation established by The Wildlife Society, the major professional organization for wildlife scientists and managers in North America.
 Find more information on how to obtain the TWS certification.